-We compare the LB2 and the LB3.
-We first measure the time required to distribute threads equally for all virtual processors.
-The LB3 can distribute threads at a lowcost because no lock operation is necessary for thread movement between peer virtual processors.
+We first compare the time required to distribute threads equally for all virtual processors.
+The LB2 can distribute threads at a low-cost because no lock operation is necessary for thread movement between peer virtual processors.
 A fork-join application dynamically changes the number of running threads.
 Moreover, low-cost distribution prevents a virtual processor from being idle and improves CPU utilization.
 Therefore, threads should be distributed equally and quickly.